-An AI-Tutor for students learning Python
+AI-Tutor helping students to learn Python

 [Cover art by Cyberpunk Portrait Generator API]

-For educators, it’s easy to perceive AI-tools as a threat or a tool that almost invites students to cheat.
-Not as easy, but still plausible, is an approach that integrates AI-tools into teaching.
+For educators, it’s easy to perceive AI tools as a threat or a tool that almost invites students to cheat.
+Not as easy, but still plausible, is an approach that integrates AI tools into teaching.

-For a given task like “write a Python program that prints the first 100 prime numbers,” it’s easy for students to open ChatGPT, enter the task and copy/paste/submit the output.
+For a given task like “write a program that prints the first 100 prime numbers,” it’s easy for students to open ChatGPT, enter the task, and copy/paste/submit the output.
 Not as easy, but certainly more rewarding, is an approach that allows students to embrace feedback from an AI-tool, before submitting their work.

 AI-Tutor